 If I had my way – and I shan’t – my Christmas Day eating and cooking would consist of an omelet and cold ham and a nice bottle of wine at lunchtime, and a smoked salmon sandwich with a glass of champagne on a tray in bed in the evening.
 This lovely, selfish, anti-gorging, un-Christmas dream of hospitality, either given or taken, must be shared by thousands of women who know it’s all Lombard Street to a China orange that they’ll spend both Christmas Eve and Christmas morning peeling, chopping, mixing, boiling, roasting, steaming.
 That they will eat and drink too much, that someone will say the turkey isn’t as good as last year, or discover that the rum for the pudding has been forgotten, that by the time lunch has been washed up and put away it’ll be teatime, not to say drink or dinner time, and tomorrow it’s the weekend, at it’s going to start all over again.

-When I am not reading cookbooks, I am reading the Madderlakes, or Ruth Gannon - 'a perennial border can be a veritable goldmine' - or my beloved Constance Spry, who must have been the greatest flower arranger that ever was.
+When I am not reading cookbooks, I am reading the Madderlakes, or Ruth Gannon - 'a perennial border can be a veritable goldmine' - or Constance Spry.
 David Hicks also wrote an excellent book The David Hicks Book of Flower Arranging that is magnificently insightful - his arrangements, like his interiors, were divine.

 Flower arranging is almost even more an act of love for me than cooking; though they concentrate on shared elements: colour, season, temperature, texture, fragrance, perishability.
 And ingredients; in the studio I often use a variety of fruits, as well as rosemary, myrtle, thyme, and mint.
 The scent of garden herbs in a bouquet is completely transportive.